-- A: There are four proposals scheduled to be voted on at the Meeting: - Election of twelve directors. - Approval of Amendments to the 2003 Stock Incentive Performance Plan. - Ratification of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2007. - A shareholder proposal entitled "Sustainability Report-Hasbro, Inc."
+- A: There are four proposals scheduled to be voted on at the Meeting: - · Election of fourteen directors. - Approval of Amendments to the Restated 2003 Stock Incentive Performance Plan. - Approval of the 2009 Senior Management Annual Performance Plan. - Ratification of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2009.